La Mer's Crème de la Mer Moisturizer Is Nearly 50% Off Right Now

-La Mer's Crème de la Mer Moisturizer Is Nearly 50% Off With This Black Friday 2022 Deal
+La Mer's Celeb-Favorite Crème de la Mer Moisturizer Is Nearly 50% Off With This Black Friday Deal

-La Mer's celeb-favorite Crème de la Mer moisturizing cream just got a rare discount on Amazon ahead of Black Friday.
+La Mer's celeb-favorite Crème de la Mer moisturizing cream just got a rare discount on Amazon for Black Friday 2022.
 The ultra-rich cream that quickly immerses skin in healing moisture and is said to reveal a firmer feel and a more lifted, rejuvenated look over time is 44% off right now.
 Regularly $520, the La Mer Moisturizing Cream is $290 for a limited time.

 According to La Mer, sensitivities look soothed and dryness disappears at first touch of this celeb-favorite moisturizer.
 And, with daily devotion, skin feels firmer, lines and wrinkles are visibly diminished, and a more uplifted, rejuvenated look emerges.